dragones/llmpm/README.md

 If you have access through your company, absolutely take advantage.

-And as open-weight LLMs continue to accelerate & augmented with key business data via embeddings, I expect more of the value-added productivity innovation to happen inside the enterprise vs. GPT-wrappers.
+And as open-weight LLMs continue to accelerate, augmented by key business data via embeddings, I expect more of the value-added productivity innovation to happen inside the enterprise vs. GPT-wrappers.

 ### To be continued…